-In the lobby of the Expoforum convention and exhibition center at the St. Petersburg International Legal Forum, guests were greeted by bionic robot dogs.
+In the hall of the Expoforum convention and exhibition center at the St. Petersburg International Legal Forum, guests were greeted by bionic robot dogs.
 They were created by specialists from the Russian Technological University MIREA.

 The robot dogs are designed to perform tasks where humans are at risk.
 They can monitor and observe, explore hard-to-reach places, and transport dangerous goods.
 The robots move actively, turn their heads, and even "sniff."